xXxSpicyBoiiixXx/CS-550/Textbook-Notes/Chapter02/README.md

 * Distribution Transparency: The user should not be able to tell which computer a process is executing, where the data is stored, or anything else.

 * Middleware: Often organized with distributed systems as a separate layer of software placed on top of the operating systems of computers that are in the system.

+* Groupware: Software for collaborative editing, teleconferencing, etc.

+* Transparent: Invisible to end users and applications.

+* Access Transparency: Hiding differences in data representation and the way that objects can be accessed.

+* Location Transparency: Users cannot tell where an object is physically located in the system.

+* Relocation Transparency: Entire site may have moved from one data cetner to antoher, yet users should not notice.

+* Migration Transparency: When the distributed system supports the mobility of processes and resources initated by users, without affecting ongoing communications and operations.

+* Replications Transparency: HIding the fact that there are several copies of a resource exist, or that several processes are operating in some form of lockstep mode so that one can take over when another fails.

+* Concurrency Transparency: Users should not notice each other if they are making use of the same resource.

+* Failure Transparency: A user or application does not notice that some piece of the system fails to work properly, and the system subsequently (and automaticaly) recovers from that failure.

+* Open Distributed System: Essentially a system that offers components that can easily be used by, or integrated into other systems.

+* Interoperabilty: The extent by which two implementations of systems or components form different manufactures can co-exist and work togeher by merely relying on each other's services as specified by a common standard.

+* Portability: